ShiWenber/LLM-Driven-Evolution-of-Reputation-Algorithms/README.md

 directions, and three seeds.
 Every run uses 50 generations, 1,000 interactions per generation, an 800-interaction burn-in, a 200-interaction fitness window, `b=2`, `c=1`, full observation, observer-private reputations, `beta=5`, and 15 Fermi updates per generation.
+As in the population module, every slot is re-instantiated after selection: its stable ID and selected strategy type are preserved, while private reputations and strategy-internal state reset.

-The main signal is asymmetric for `agent-type2`: it fixed in two of three runs against `IS`, `SC`, and `IS+`, while none of those norms fixed when invading it.
+The updated result is strongly asymmetric for `agent-type2`: it fixed in two of three runs against `IS`, `SS`, `SC`, `SH`, `IS+`, and `SS+`, and none of those six norms fixed in the reverse direction. `SJ` and `SJ+` show the opposite pattern, fixing in two of three runs against `agent-type2` while resisting all three outward invasion attempts.
+The seed-4 `agent-type1` representative fixed in one of three runs against every Leading Eight norm, and every norm likewise fixed in one of three reverse-direction runs; it shows no directional advantage in this three-seed batch.
-It did not fix against the other five norms, and `SJ` and `SJ+` each fixed in two of three reverse-direction runs.
-The `agent-type1` outcomes were identical across norms but strongly seed-dependent: seed 1 fixed and seeds 0 and 2 became extinct in both directions.
 Because each cell contains only three seeds, these fractions are descriptive results rather than precise estimates of fixation probability.

 Run or resume this single-invader batch with: